When you are waiting for the light to change at a street corner, do you look around… I mean, really look around?

 This is now one of my favourite “Mini Vacations” paintings I’ve done of Toronto!
 It reminds me to continually seek beauty in the everyday.

-(Available for purchase at my Etsy Shop, ArtWeWonderful)
+(Original sold but there are many more for purchase at my Etsy Shop, ArtWeWonderful)